994

-Circumcision has been a longstanding tradition in Thailand and Bangkok, practised on boys and men for many generations.
+Circumcision has been a longstanding tradition in Thailand and Bangkok, practiced on boys and men for many generations.
 Typically, this procedure is carried out during childhood due to religious or cultural beliefs.
 Circumcision is often regarded as a significant rite of passage in a boy's life, signifying the transition into manhood.

 In line with this, circumcision is often associated with considerable pain, leading to special ceremonies and celebrations to honour boys who undergo the procedure.
 However, with the advent of the internet and social media, there is a growing awareness of the advantages of adult circumcision, prompting more men to consider it for themselves.
 Nevertheless, the primary reason deterring them is the fear of pain.